sylefeb/Silice/learn-silice/Documentation.md

 Bound VIOs are connected and immediately track each others values.
 A good way to think of this is as a physical wire between IC pins, where each VIO is a pin.
-Bindings are specified when instantiating algorithms and modules.
+Bindings are specified when instantiating units and modules.

 The bidirectional binding is reserved for two use cases: